 A number of the assignments require the student to take part in a role playing exercise, typically interpreting findings of research for clients or other interest groups.
-The objective here is to develop the skills of interpreting research within a particular context and communicating the findings to a non-specialist audience.
+The objective here is to develop

 Students will have contact with a range of Occupational Psychology practitioners who work as course tutors.
 This gives the students a rounded learning experience and exposes them to a variety of career opportunities.